JoergHeseler/mesh-samples-for-preservation-testing/README.md

 - **`-valid`**: Files pass validation using the project's validator scripts.
 - **`-unknown`**: Files could not be validated due to the lack of suitable tools.

+## Outlook and Conclusion

+Validators for E57, DAE, glTF, STL, and X3D have been written or identified.
+However, tools for OBJ and PLY are still required and must be developed following their official specifications.
+Once these are available, the corresponding 3D sample files will be further validated and refined to ensure compliance, enhancing the robustness of digital preservation workflows.
+Contributions to this effort are welcome.

 ## Related Projects

 This repository is part of a larger initiative.
 Additional tools developed for digital preservation include: